 The transition to the Standards for Training Packages resulted in a temporary surge in the number of revised training products endorsed by the Australian Industry and Skills Committee (AISC).
 The peak of activity was between September 2015 and March 2016.

 The National Collaborative Research Infrastructure Strategy drives research excellence and collaboration between 35,000 researchers, government and industry to deliver practical outcomes.

-There is a clear link between getting a year 12 certificate (or equivalent qualification) and improved social and economic outcomes for all young people.
-The Australian Government recognises the importance of education and training and is encouraging young people to complete school and successfully transition to further education, training or work.
+There is a clear link between getting a Year 12 certificate (or equivalent qualification) and improved social and economic outcomes for young people.

 The National Youth Affairs Research Scheme was a cooperative funding program between the Australian Government and state and territory governments which ended in 2016.